ccchase7/startup/README.md

     - Also, for some reason if you put an "_" in the name of your tab icon, it won't recognize it and you'll be severely disappointed until you figure it out.

+Deploying Simon:
+    - Make sure everything you want to deploy has been committed and pushed up to github
+    - Pull or clone it down on your amazon account
+    - make sure the permissions on the deploy script are correct.
+If you can't execute it you might have to give execute permissions using chmod a+x "file"
+    - Run the deployment script.
+That will make it so when you go to the simon part of your website, caddy will send the files associated with your simon app